 On March 6, 2013 encouraging results from a study involving rheumatoid arthritis medications were published.
-This study, available in the March 6 issue of the Journal of the American Medical Association, reassured patients who are taking the newest rheumatoid arthritis medications.
+This study, available in the March 6 issue of the Journal of the American Medical Association, reassured patients who are taking the newest medications.
 Results concluded from this particular study revealed that these drugs do not appear to raise the risk of developing shingles.

 For over 1.5 million people who suffer from rheumatoid arthritis in the United States this news was certainly relieving.
-The newer rheumatoid arthritis medications, like adalimumab (Humira), etanercept (Enbrel) and rituximab (Rituxan) have long been feared to increase the risk of shingles in patients using these treatments.
+The newer medications, like adalimumab (Humira), etanercept (Enbrel) and rituximab (Rituxan) have long been feared to increase the risk of shingles in patients using these treatments.

 As anti-tumor necrosis factor drugs, these newer medications have been assumed to increase the chance of a shingles infection, because they instinctively work by suppressing a part of the patient’s immune system, which can subsequently cause the herpes zoster autoimmune reaction.
 These fears have now been diffused, according to experts who conducted this extensive study.